 - Follow the Getting Started guide (hello_robot_xbox_teleop must not be running in the background)

 - Interacting with Linux through the command line

 If you cannot access the robot through ssh due to your network settings, you will need to connect an HDMI monitor, USB keyboard, and mouse to the USB ports in the robot's trunk.

 Hello Robot is currently running Stretch on Ubuntu 20.04 and ROS Noetic.
-To begin the setup, start with installing Ubuntu desktop on your local machine.
-Then follow the installation guide for ROS Noetic on your system.
+To begin the setup, follow the Run the new robot installation script on your system.

 Finally, follow the Creating a new ROS workspace guide to create a fresh catkin workspace complete with all the dependencies.

 To begin working with a simulated Stretch, follow the Gazebo basics tutorial.